Sign Up As A Member

 Total prize money for Infosys Hall of Fame Open changes yearly.
 In most cases, it goes up, but not always.

-Various factors influence a tournament’s prize money, including the prior year’s success of the event, which is one of the main reasons 2021 prize money was low after 2020’s cancelation.
+Various factors influence a tournament’s prize money, including the prior year’s success of the event, which is why you’ll see periodic dips, including 2021, where prize money dipped after the event’s 2020 cancelation.

 2022 $594,950 27%